cozmobotics/blend-images/README.md

 Create a slide show of images in a folder with smooth transition between images

+Download executable for Windows here: http://martinpi.at/games/utils/blending_padding.exe  (it is too large for GitHub)

 Written in Python3, using opencv

 * Optionally dig into subdirectories,